 Everyone loves to climb ice and today is the day to get technical.
-Using a vertical crevasse wall you will get to practise ice axe placements and footwork.
+Using a vertical crevasse wall, you will get to practise ice axe placements and footwork.
 Top roping allows participants to push their learning on lower angled slopes before tackling more technical terrain.
 Vertical and even overhanging ice can be experimented with in a safe environment.
-Learning ice screw placements and albalakovs is essential before being on the sharp end.
+Learning ice screw placements and abalakov threads is essential before being on the sharp end.
 This is a great chance to fine-tune your crevasse rescue skills.
 Lowering you deep into a crevasse, your guide will look after your safety as you practise self-rescue techniques.

 Navigation is an important topic and today the students prepare a nav plan using chosen waypoints.
 Learning to understand time and distance in a whiteout takes patience and practise.
 Both map and compass skills, as well as GPS technology, will be covered.
 Weather plays an important role in mountaineering and learning how to deal with poor conditions is an important skill.
 Emergency shelters and bivouacs are practised and depending on the weather, there will be the opportunity of bivi out in an emergency shelter or snow cave.

 Last day!
-Depending on the venue, it might be possible to pack up and head to a lower hut for a pick up by the helicopter.
+Depending on the venue, it might be possible to pack up and head to a lower hut for a pickup by the helicopter.
 Learning to pack light weight will make sense now as you are carrying all of your overnight equipment.
 The helicopter gets you abruptly back to the real world to return to the Aspiring Guides base in Wanaka for a debrief our on our deck with long-awaited beverages.

 New Zealand is world-famous for its challenging mountaineering.
-Wanaka is the ideal location for mountaineering training, with a range of local instruction venues such as Wanaka rock climbing crags and the Remarkables near Queenstown.
+Wanaka is the ideal location for alpine and mountaineering training, with a range of local instruction venues such as Wanaka rock climbing crags and the Remarkables near Queenstown.
 Wanaka has access to both the western glaciers of Westland National Park and the eastern Aoraki / Mount Cook National Park, and with Aspiring National Park on our doorstep so we can run our courses where weather and conditions are optimal.